mckeuken/UvARelatedProjects/readme.txt

 - CreateBoxesBasedOnCoordinates
 	This notebook takes a number of MNI coordinates and creates a nifti file that has a single voxel at that given coordinate.
+- DWIMrtrixPreprocessingPipeline
+	This notebook preprocesses the 3T DWI AHEAD dataset using the MRTrix pipeline steps